The Society will accept mortgages on a repayment basis, interest-only basis or mixed repayment/interest-only method.

 A mix of interest-only and repayment is allowed up to the LTV product limit but the interest-only element must not exceed 75% LTV where the sale of the property is the repayment vehicle or 75% LTV where the Society does not have control over the repayment vehicle.

 Maximum of £500,000 on interest only where the mortgaged property is the repayment vehicle and our only security.
 If a higher amount is required, please contact us to discuss

 Evidence of a credible repayment strategy / suitable repayment vehicle is required for all interest-only or part interest-only residential applications.
 Suitable repayment vehicles are:

 Acceptable Repayment Strategies/Vehicles

 The following are considered acceptable repayment strategies for Interest Only mortgages:

-- Sale of the main residence being occupied by the customer - provided there is a minimum equity of £160,000 remaining after taking the Society’s loan into account.
+Sale of the main residence being occupied by the customer - provided there is a minimum equity of £200,000 remaining after taking the Society’s loan into account if in Wales or the average house price of the area the property is located if in England.
 (However, each case will be reviewed on its own merits.)

 The Society will verify repayment strategies as follows:

 Sales of property– by valuation of the property by a qualified Chartered Surveyor, or a Land Registry search confirming the purchase price paid.